 As a result of the actions carried across all subsidiaries, scope 1 and 2 CO2 emissions have been reduced by 8% compared to 2020, in a context of increased mining production (up by approximately 30% compared to 2020) and pyrometallurgical production (up by approximately 4% compared to 2020).

-In 2021, the Carbon Disclosure Project (CDP) recognized Eramet's efforts by confirming the B rating previously awarded in 2020.
-The Group has been completing the CDP questionnaire since 2018.
+In 2022, the Carbon Disclosure Project (CDP) recognised Eramet's efforts by giving it an A- rating, an improvement on 2021 (B).
+The Group has been responding to the CDP questionnaire since 2018.

 FACING UP TO THE CLIMATE CHALLENGE: REDUCING OUR OVERALL EMISSIONS BY 40% BY 2035